Pleasanton Dental Bridges

 What Is A Bridge?

-A bridge is a custom-fitted device which replaces one or more missing teeth.
-Bridges are anchored on either end to existing teeth with specially prepared crowns which help hold the bridge in place.
+A bridge is a custom-fitted device that replaces one or more missing teeth.
+Bridges are anchored on either end to existing teeth with specially prepared crowns that help hold the bridge in place.

 Dental Bridge Assessment

 Before we do any work, we first need to determine if bridges are right for you.
 Gateway Dental Care in Pleasanton will then do a complete examination of the area, take X-rays, and prepare tooth casts.
 Sometimes, some preparatory work must be done before the bridge is created.
 A root canal may be required, for example, on one of your teeth.
 So this procedure would be done before beginning the bridge.

 Each tooth that bridges are attached to will need to be strong.
 If one is weak, a new foundation will need to be built up.
 This foundation is called a “core”.
 The core may involve placing a post into the root canal.
 The core is held by the post and secures the bridge.
 If you need a core to be built up, this is typically done in a visit prior to when your teeth are readied for a bridge.